-Our work further highlights the class-specific associations between traits and species land-use responses, and between traits and climate-change sensitivity, again highlighting non-random reshaping of vertebrate biodiversity under global changes.
-In the case of land use, we find that the directionality of the responses generally depends on the taxonomic class but can also be dependent on the land-use type, further complexifying the picture.
-In line with past work highlighting the low explanatory power of traits when used to explain species responses to human pressures (Angert et al. 2011; Verberk et al. 2013; Cannistra & Buckley 2021), we found that most traits indeed explained a small proportion of the interspecific variation in land-use responses and in climate-change sensitivity.
+Our work further highlights the class-specific associations between most traits and likely responses to human-driven environmental changes, but again highlighting a non-random reshaping of vertebrate biodiversity under global changes.
+In the case of land use, we find that the directionality of the responses not only often depends on taxonomic class but also on land-use type, further complicating the patterns.
+In line with past work highlighting the low explanatory power of traits when used to explain species’ responses to human pressures (Angert et al. 2011; Verberk et al. 2013; Cannistra & Buckley 2021), we found that most traits explained a small proportion of the interspecific variation in land-use responses and in climate-change sensitivity.
 The only exception was range area, which explained a large proportion of the interspecific variation in climate-change sensitivity.
-Given that we used properties of species climatic-niche space (with reference to global climatic conditions) to estimate climate-change sensitivity (CENFA framework, Rinnan & Lawler (2019)), it was not surprising that range area explained such an important part of the interspecific variation in climate-change sensitivity, as it is likely that broader range areas are associated with broader climatic tolerances, and thus with lower climate-change sensitivity on average.
+Given that the estimates of climate-change sensitivity were based on properties of species climatic niches (Rinnan & Lawler (2019)), it was not surprising that range area explained such an important part of the interspecific variation in climate-change sensitivity, as it is likely that broader range areas are associated with broader climatic tolerances, and thus with lower estimated climate-change sensitivity on average.

 Despite their generally low explanatory power, traits have been used to assess species vulnerability to human threats, in particular to climate change (Foden et al. 2013; Bohm et al. 2016).
-One of the conceptual appeals behind the use of traits is that if traits that explain responses to environmental change can be identified across taxa, then it could be possible to generalize their effects in space and time (Verberk et al. 2013; Hamilton et al. 2020), which is of interest for conservation – notably for data deficient species and/or those lacking estimates of abundance or population sizes.
-Our work does not provide support for the generalisation at large scales of the effects of life-history and dietary traits on species responses to both land-use and climate change.
+One of the conceptual appeals behind the use of traits is that if clear patterns in responses to environmental change can be identified across taxa, then it could be possible to generalize their effects in space and time (Verberk et al. 2013; Hamilton et al. 2020), which is of interest for conservation – notably for data deficient species and/or those lacking estimates of abundance or population sizes.
+Our work does not provide support for the generalisation at large scales of the effects of life-history and dietary traits on sensitivity to either land-use or climate change.
 The class-specific influence of traits on climate-change sensitivity, coupled with their low explanatory power, could be one of the reasons why trait-based approached have been shown to perform less well and show less congruence than trend-based approaches (which rely on the use of long-term population data) for climate-change vulnerability assessments (Wheatley et al. 2017).
-We would like to highlight that this does not mean that life-history and dietary traits are unimportant for understanding species responses, but it means that their effects and relative importance could depend on interactions between the considered taxa and threats.
+We would like to highlight that this does not mean that life-history and dietary traits are unimportant for understanding species’ responses, but it means that their effects and relative importance could depend on interactions between the considered taxa and the pressures affecting them.

 Further, it is possible that general underlying patterns remain undetected or are being masked by interactions and trade-offs among traits, which we did not consider here.
-For instance, larger species tend to have larger dispersal distances and movement abilities (Jenkins et al. 2007), which could be beneficial to resources acquisition in disturbed areas (Hillaert et al. 2018); however, such species also tend to have higher energetic requirements (White 2011) and lower reproductive output, which could be detrimental to their persistence in the face of environmental change.
-Interactions and trade-offs among traits have been shown to be important for understanding which species are likely to persist in disturbed environments (Sayol et al. 2020), but little is known about their potential effects at large scales and for different types of pressures.
-Thus, developments of our work could focus on the effects of trait interactions on species responses to land-use and climate change.
+For instance, larger species tend to have larger dispersal distances and movement abilities (Jenkins et al. 2007), which could be beneficial to resource acquisition in disturbed areas (Hillaert et al. 2018); however, such species also tend to have higher energetic requirements (White 2011) and lower reproductive output, which could be detrimental to their persistence in the face of environmental change.
+Interactions and trade-offs among traits have been shown to be important for understanding which species are likely to persist in disturbed environments (Sayol et al. 2020), but little is known about their potential effects at large scales and for different types of pressure.
+Thus, developments of our work could focus on the effects of trait interactions on species’ sensitivity to climate change and land use.